š Hi There!

 When Iām AFK, I enjoy being bad at My Hobbies and spending time with my girlfriend and our cats.

-To find and connect with me elsewhere on the interwebz, see My Socials.
+To find and connect with me elsewhere on the interwebz, see My Profiles.

 š” About this site